advexp/component-advexp.settings-new/README.md

 ####Details

-Create settings and make them accessible inside your iOS application.
+Create settings and make them accessible inside your iOS application using Xamarin.iOS

 - Storing settings in an encrypted form using Keychain or in a simple form using *NSUserDefaults*
 - Ability to use user-defined storage for settings